Boko Haram insurgency: Jos bombings

-On 20 May, two bombs in the city of Jos, Plateau State, Nigeria, were detonated, killing at least 118 people and injuring more than 56 others.
+On 20 May, two bombs in Jos, Plateau State, were detonated, killing at least 118 people and injuring more than 56 others.
 The bombs exploded 30 minutes apart, one at a local marketplace at approximately 3:00 and the second in a parking lot next to a hospital at approximately 3:30, where rescuers responding to the first accident were killed.
-Though no group or individual has claimed responsibility, the attacks have been attributed to Boko Haram.
+Though no group or individual claimed responsibility, the attacks were attributed to Boko Haram.

-First responders were unable to reach the scenes of the accidents, as "thousands of people were fleeing the scene in the opposite direction".
+First responders were unable to reach the scene of the accidents, as "thousands of people were fleeing the scene in the opposite direction".
 The bombs had been positioned to kill as many people as possible, regardless of religion, which differed from previous attacks in which non-Muslims were targeted.
-The bombers were reported to have used a "back-to-back blast" tactic, in which an initial bomb explodes at a central location, and another explodes a short time later with intent to kill people working to rescuing the wounded.
+The bombers were reported to have used a "back-to-back blast" tactic, in which an initial bomb explodes at a central location, and another explodes a short time later with the intent to kill people working to rescue the wounded.

 Maiduguri bombings

-In 2014, Boko Haram militants increased their attacks on cities and towns in northern Nigeria and captured part of the country's northeast.
-These attacks included bombings in Maiduguri in January, July and November.
+Boko Haram militants increased their attacks on cities and towns in northern Nigeria and captured part of the northeast.
+These attacks included bombings in Maiduguri in January, in July, and November.